 To Dr. Johnny Wilcox, the TV zoologist played by Jake Gyllenhaal, Okja is a curiosity to gawk at, fondle, and experiment with.

 To the animal liberation from (ALF), Okja is a pawn in their overall scheme to expose animal cruelty.
 They are well-meaning, but they don’t value and appreciate Okja the way Mija does.
 If they did, they wouldn’t elect to use Okja as a means to get undercover footage, thereby subjecting her to the factory conditions and cruel experiments performed by Dr. Johnny Wilcox.

 To the people who sample Okja’s meat, Okja’s value is measured by how good she tastes (delicious!).
 We sense that had they seen the conditions and circumstances in which her flesh was taken from her, they would have wanted nothing to do with her meat.
-However, Okja’s suffering is kept “out of sight, out of mind.”
+However, Okja’s suffering is essentially kept hidden from them.
 And so while it’s frustrating to see how much they relish eating her flesh, we have to remember that they are ignorant to the reality of where the meat came from.

 To the corporation, Okja represents profit.
 Those at the top know what the conditions of their factory farm is and they choose not care because their loyalty lies with the company.
 For corporations, who have no soul and whose only social obligation is to make money, it is not possible to look at Okja with eyes of compassion.
 They strip her of any intrinsic value she may have and evaluate her purely in terms of what she can do to improve their bottom line.